jkunimune/Djastiz/word_guide.md

 ### jrat
 _verb_
-	*period*; inverse of rate at which something oscillates, progresses, or decays
+	*periodic*; inverse of rate at which something oscillates, progresses, or decays with respect to time

 ### jrdh
 _verb_